felixthiele/radar-element/README.md

 # \<radar-element>
-This web-component shall give users an easy and configurable way of creating their own tech-, trend- or ...-radar.
+This web-component shall give users an easy and highly configurable way of creating their own tech-, trend- or ...-radar.

 ![A TechRadar showing 4 entries in the languages section with a tooltip showing for the entry Kotlin](docs/radar-element.png)

+You may customize the number, styling and name of rings, the number and name of the sections and add entries to those sections.
+Additionally, your host-application can set the highlighted entry from outside (making the radar-element show a tooltip) and be informed via an event, whenever the user mouses over an entry.

-The web-component follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+The web-component follows the [open-wc](https://github.com/open-wc/open-wc) recommendations.

 ## Installation
 ```bash